Massachusetts Center for Addiction

 Interventions require careful planning to be effective.
 It’s not simply a matter of confronting the person.
 It involves gathering a group of loved ones, and often, a professional interventionist, to clearly and lovingly communicate the impact of the person’s addiction.

-The goal of an intervention is to help the person recognize the extent of their problem and understand that it’s affecting them and those around them.
+The goal of an addiction intervention is to help the person recognize the extent of their problem.
+You want them to see how addiction is affecting them and those around them.
 It’s a compassionate way of guiding them toward agreeing to treatment.

 Remember, the person may be defensive or deny the problem.
 It’s essential to stay calm, patient, and persistent.
 Remind them that the intervention comes from a place of love and concern.
 It’s not about blame but about finding a solution and offering hope.